IsaacSchemm/Crowmask/README.md

 specific content type.

-If `UpstreamRedirect` is set to `true` in Program.cs, Crowmask will redirect actor and post URLs to the equivalent Weasyl pages for any web browsers that request them.
+If `UpstreamRedirect` is set to `true` in Program.cs, Crowmask will redirect web browsers from the actor and post URLs to the equivalent Weasyl pages.

 Crowmask implements ActivityPub, HTML, and Markdown responses through content negotiation.
 The RSS and Atom feeds are implemented on the endpoint for page 1